olympusone/spree_store_pickup/README.md

 [instructions](CONTRIBUTING.md) for installing dependencies and crafting a good pull request.

-Copyright (c) 2025 OlympusOne, released under the MIT
+Copyright (c) 2025 OlympusOne, released under the AGPL-3.0 or later.